Muukid/muTrueType/README.md

 * `MUTT_HMTX_REQUIRES_MAXP` - the maxp table rather failed to load or was not requested for loading, and hmtx requires maxp to be loaded.

 * `MUTT_HMTX_REQUIRES_HHEA` - the hhea table rather failed to load or was not requested for loading, and hmtx requires hhea to be loaded.

+### Loca result values

+* `MUTT_INVALID_LOCA_LENGTH` - the length of the loca table was invalid.

+* `MUTT_INVALID_LOCA_OFFSET` - an offset in the loca table was invalid.
+This could mean that the offset's range was invalid for the glyf table, or that the rule of incremental offsets was violated.

+* `MUTT_LOCA_REQUIRES_MAXP` - the maxp table rather failed to load or was not requested for loading, and loca requires maxp to be loaded.

+* `MUTT_LOCA_REQUIRES_HEAD` - the head table rather failed to load or was not requested for loading, and loca requires head to be loaded.

 ## Check if result is fatal